Emerald Ash Borer Quarantine and Regulatory Information

 Emerald Ash Borer Quarantined Counties

-A virtual informational meeting for residents and tree care professionals will be held on Wednesday, March 26 from 10-11 a.m.
-Experts from the MDA will give a brief presentation followed by a question-and-answer session.
-The meeting will be recorded and made available on MDA's YouTube page
+A virtual informational meeting for residents and tree care professionals was held on Wednesday, March 26 and the recording is available on the MDA's YouTube channel.

 The public has the opportunity to provide input and comment on the proposed emergency quarantines before they a formalized.
 The MDA is taking comments on the proposed formal quarantine now through May 5, 2025, and recommends adopting the quarantine on May 6, 2025.